 Essential Oils That Complement Dandelion

-Pour your salve into a clean, dry container and allow to cool – I used three of these 2 ounce tins.
+- Pour your salve into a clean, dry container or glass jar and allow to cool – I used three of these 2 ounce tins.
 Now you’re ready for the next bug attack, bee sting, scrape, etc.

 According to the Botanical Safety Handbook, dandelion is a Safety Class 1A herb – the safest rating possible.
 There are no known contraindications for pregnancy, nursing, or use with children.

 As always, please check with your healthcare provider before using any herbal remedy.

 Want more research-backed natural remedies?